Suzuki Kizashi: 2011 New York International Auto Show

-Suzuki’s hybrid is powered by a 2.0 L gasoline engine, which is “boosted” by a 15 kW belt-driven electric motor to deliver a combined 144 hp and 127 lbft of torque.
-The new hybrid drivetrain is further aided in its quest for improved fuel efficiency by a six-speed automatic transmission, low rolling resistance tires, regenerative braking, and stop-start technology, which add up to a significant mpg improvement compared to the current, “conventional” Suzuki.
-Steve Younan, director of automotive marketing and product planning for American Suzuki Motor Corporation, says that the company is making plans to move forward with a similar product, and that “the proof of (Suzuki’s) concept is that the Kizashi EcoCharge has the capability to deliver a 25 % fuel economy gain in real-world driving through an electric charge to the powertrain system while still retaining the production Kizashi’s dynamic handling and braking advantages that make it a standout category performer.”
+Suzuki's hybrid was powered by a 2.0 L gasoline engine, which was "boosted" by a 15 kW, belt-driven electric motor to deliver a combined 144 hp and 127 lbft of torque.
+The new hybrid drivetrain was further aided in its quest for improved fuel efficiency by a six-speed automatic transmission, low rolling resistance tires, regenerative braking, and stop-start technology, which added up to a significant mpg improvement compared to the current, conventional Suzuki.
+Steve Younan, director of automotive marketing and product planning for American Suzuki Motor Corporation, said that the company was making plans to move forward with such a product, and that "the proof of (Suzuki’s) concept is that the Kizashi EcoCharge has the capability to deliver a 25 % fuel economy gain in real-world driving through an electric charge to the powertrain system while still retaining the production Kizashi's dynamic handling and braking advantages that make it a standout category performer."
+A Kizashi hybrid never did enter production.